divanvisagie/chat-gipitty/README.md

 # Installation

-chat-gipity is designed to be run on POSIX compliant systems, you have mutliple options for installing released versions depending on your system.
+chat-gipitty is designed to be run on POSIX compliant systems, you have mutliple options for installing released versions depending on your system.
 All systems should be able to install from source or from cargo, but a homebrew tap is also available as well as a debian package attacked to the github releases.

 ### Install from crates.io with cargo
 ```sh